wadewilsones/mood-app/README.md

 4. Set up Database.
 Create DB with your credentials in db.js.
-The app uses MariaDB connector.
+The app uses a MariaDB connector.
 ```
 $ npm install mariadb
 ```